billybobc1210/VigenereCracker/README.md

 we can see that every character in column 1 was enciphered using the 'D' character in the key, meaning that all those characters came from the same enciphering alphabet in the Tabula Recta.
 Similar for column 2 ('O' character in the key) and 3 ('G' character in the key).
 This will only be true for key lengths of 3 (or multiples of 3).
-Therefore, if we construct 3 strings from the characters in each of these 3 columns like this:
+Therefore, if we construct 3 string "slices" from the characters in each of these 3 columns like this:
 ```
 Column 1: DZDWHLHLH
 Column 2: ZSJCOGOHZ